Carol Nakamura

-Ana Carolina Soares Nakamura (born 9 May 1983, in Rio de Janeiro) more popularly known as Carol Nakamura is a Brazilian dancer, actress, and television personality.
+Ana Carolina Soares "Carol" Nakamura (born 9 May 1983, in Rio de Janeiro) is a Brazilian dancer, actress, and television personality.

 Career

-For twelve years, Nakamura was a member of the popular Brazilian television show Domingão do Faustão.
+For twelve years, Nakamura was a member of the popular Brazilian television show Domingão do Faustão, on TV Globo.
 She started off in the mid-2000s as a ballet dancer in the show and eventually became one of the co-presenters with Fausto Silva.
-Nakamura left the show in April 2016 as she was signed by Globo TV and decided to shift her focus to acting.
+Nakamura left the show in April 2016 as she decided to shift her focus to acting.
 In September 2016, Nakamura returned to the show as a judge.

 Nakamura starred as Hiromi in the Brazilian drama Sol Nascente, which contained a large sub-plot focused on Brazilian-Japanese society.